prebid/prebid.github.io/dev-docs/modules/floors.md

 | additionalSchemaFields."key map function" | function | Function used to lookup the value for that particular custom key | - |

 {: .alert.alert-info :}
-When you see 'skipped' in the floors data, it indicates the status of the `skipRate` A/B test for this request.
+As noted for Schema 1, when you see 'skipped' in the floors data, it indicates the status of the `skipRate` A/B test for this request.
 This is just a mechanism to be able to tell if the floor rules are providing value. e.g `skipRate` will often start at a high value like 90%, which means "only apply floors 10% of the time".
 If skipRate is 90, you would expect to see "skipped: true" 9 times out 10.

 *Example 1*
 Model weights add up to 100 and are sampled at a 25%, 25%, 50% distribution.
 Additionally, each model group has diffirent schema fields: